 Aconite: The aconite plant grows in rocky areas.
 It is often found in the mountainous woodlands of many parts of Europe, especially France, Austria, Germany, and Denmark.
 Aconite has been suggested as a possible antiperspirant.
-However, until scientific studies are performed, it remains unknown if aconite can safely and effectively reduce sweating.
+However, until scientific studies are performed, it remains unknown if aconite is safe or effective for treatment of excessive perspiration.

 Aconite is highly toxic and is not safe for human consumption.
 Avoid with heart disease, irregular heartbeat, hemodynamic instability (abnormal blood flow), and gastrointestinal disorders (such as ulcers, reflux esophagitis, ulcerative colitis, spastic colitis, or diverticulosis).
 Use cautiously with diabetes or suicidal tendencies.
 Avoid if younger than 18 years old due to a lack of safety evidence.
 Avoid if pregnant or breastfeeding.

 Ginger: The underground stems (called rhizomes) and above ground stems of ginger have been used in Chinese, Japanese, and Indian medicine for hundreds of years.
 It has been suggested, but not scientifically proven, that ginger taken by mouth may help treat patients with excessive perspiration.
 Scientific research is needed in order to determine if this treatment is safe and effective.